Weak reflection principle for L\'evy processes: Introduction

 In view of the strong Markov assumption, it is natural to formulate the problem of weak symmetry for jump-diffusions.
 In \cite{CarrN}, the weak symmetry mapping is constructed for a class of diffusion processes whose coefficients are only required to satisfy some regularity conditions and do not have to be symmetric.
 Namely, consider a diffusion process given by

 where $B$ is a Brownian motion.
-We assume that $\inf_{x\in\RR}\sigma(x)>0$, the functions $\mu$ and $\sigma$ belong to $C^3(\RR)$, the functions themselves and their first three derivatives have finite limits at $-\infty$, and, for any $k=1,2,3$, the functions $e^{(3-k)x}|\mu^{(k)}(x)|$ and $e^{(3-k)x}\sigma^{(k)}(x)$ are bounded over all $x>0$.
-Then, Theorem 2.8 in \cite{CarrN} provides an explicit integral representation for the weak symmetry mapping associated with $X$.
+We assume that $\inf_{x\in\RR}\sigma (x)>0$, the functions $\mu$ and $\sigma$ belong to $C^3(\RR)$, the functions themselves and their first three derivatives have finite limits at $-\infty$, and, for any $k=1,2,3$, the functions $e^{(3-k)x}\llvert \mu^{(k)}(x)\rrvert $ and $e^{(3-k)x}\sigma^{(k)}(x)$ are bounded over all $x>0$.
+Then Theorem~2.8 in \cite{CarrN} provides an explicit integral representation for the weak symmetry mapping associated with~$X$.
 For the sake of completeness, we present a simplified corollary of this theorem here.

-\begin{proposition}(Carr-Nadtochiy 2011) Let $X$ be as above, and let $h$ be a once weakly differentiable function, with support in $(-\infty,0)$, such that its derivative is locally integrable and has a modification with finite variation over $(-\infty,0)$.
-Then, there exists a continuous and exponentially bounded function $g$, with support in $(0,\infty)$, such that
+\begin{proposition}[(Carr and Nadtochiy \cite{CarrN})] Let $X$ be as above, and let $h$ be a once weakly differentiable function, with support in $(-\infty ,0)$, such that its derivative is locally integrable and has a modification with finite variation over $(-\infty,0)$.
+Then there exists a continuous and exponentially bounded function $g$, with support in $(0,\infty)$, such that

 Moreover, for any large enough $\gamma>0$, the function $g$ can be computed as follows: